Choosing the Right Type of Design for Your Website

 Static Header Image with No Content

-Static header image with no content design means the only content of your header is a still photo.
+A static header image with no content design means the only content of your header is a still photo.
 There is no movement and no text over the image.
-Static header image with no content designs should only be used by businesses that rely on beautiful photos to appeal to customers, such as hotels, resorts, or restaurants.
-It is an appropriate choice if you believe that a beautiful photo will be enough to attract customers into exploring your website.
+Static header images with no content designs should only be used by businesses that rely on beautiful photos to appeal to customers, such as hotels, resorts, or restaurants.
+It is an appropriate choice if you believe that a beautiful photo will be enough to attract customers to explore your website.

 You should not use a static header image with no content design if you run a business that requires further explanation about what you do and why people should use you.
 If your business needs even minor elaboration, having a static image as the first thing visitors see could confuse and possibly turn off potential customers.
 Only use a static header image with no content if your business can be easily summed up in one image.